-However, every day people’s lives are changed because they receive lump sums of money worth six or seven figures.
+However, people’s lives can change quickly because they receive a lump sum payment of money worth six or seven figures.
 How could this happen?
-Well, it’s not one of those get-rich-quick schemes.
+Well, here is how and it’s not a get-rich-quick scheme.

 An Inheritance.
-A person is the recipient of money from a loved one or friend’s will.
+A person receives money from a loved one or friend’s will.

 Life Insurance Payout.
-Another death issue where an individual passes away, leaving the remaining spouse to receive the death benefits from the life insurance policy.
+Another death issue where an individual passes away and consequently the remaining spouse or beneficiary receives the death benefits from a life insurance policy.

 Lottery.
-A complete long shot here for sure, but it happens.
+This is a complete long shot for sure but it does happen.

 Legal Settlements.
 Injuries from an accident or a lawsuit could produce large cash payouts when the court rules in your favor.

 Career Realization.
-Professions where this might occur could be the professional athlete who just signed his or her first contract and the actor or musician who unexpectedly bursts on the scene.
+Professions where this might occur could be the professional athlete who just signed his or her first contract and the actor/musician who unexpectedly bursts on the scene.

 4. Watch out for friends or loved ones.
 It may be that your windfall is not a secret.
-Perhaps friends and family members are aware of the amounts of money that have come your way.
-Long lost friends you haven’t seen in 20 years may suddenly look you up, seeking a handout or financing for that can’t miss business deal.
-Be on guard.
+Perhaps friends and family members are aware of the lump sum payment that has come your way.
+Consequently, long lost friends you haven’t seen in 20 years may suddenly look you up, seeking a handout or financing for that can’t miss business deal.
+Be on your guard.

-(I’m reminded of the ESPN 30 for 30 documentary “Broke” that detailed the lives and misfortunes of many professional athletes who became instant multimillionaires.
+If you don’t think this could happen, check out the ESPN 30 for 30 documentary “Broke”.
+This documentary detailed the lives and misfortunes of many professional athletes who became instant multimillionaires.
 They struggled with telling friends “No” and felt compelled to give money to family members who had helped them along the way.
-Many of them lost millions of dollars along the way.
-Worth the view if you haven’t seen it.)
+Many of them lost millions of dollars in the process.

-Receiving a financial windfall will be a life changing moment.
+In conclusion, receiving a lump sum of money will be a life changing moment.
 Proceed slowly and cautiously on the path ahead so the life changing moment becomes a long-term financial blessing.